 We propose a novel shadowed set on fuzzy neighborhood memberships to construct shadowed neighborhoods.
-In the proposed shadowed set, a step function is utilized to map neighborhood memberships to the set of triple typical values $\{0, 1, 0.5\}$ and thereby partitions a neighborhood into the certain positive region, negative region and uncertain boundary region.
+In the proposed shadowed set, a step function is utilized to map neighborhood memberships to the set of triple typical values $\{0, 1, 0.5\}$ and thereby partitions a neighborhood into the certain positive region, negative region, and uncertain boundary region.
 Through minimizing the information loss in the transformation from fuzzy memberships to the shadowed set, we obtain the optimum threshold in the step function to optimize the construction of shadowed neighborhoods.

-• Implement a three-way classification algorithm with shadowed neighborhoods (3WC-SNB).

-Based on the approximation of global data distribution formed by the shadowed neighborhoods, we design a group of three-way classification rules for both the data instances within and beyond neighborhoods, and also implement a three-way classification algorithm with shadowed neighborhoods to distinguish data instances into certain classes and uncertain case.
+Implement a Three-way Classification Algorithm With Shadowed Neighborhoods (3WC-SNB).
+Based on the approximation of global data distribution formed by the shadowed neighborhoods, we design a group of three-way classification rules for both the data instances within and beyond neighborhoods, and also implement a 3WC-SNB to distinguish data instances into certain classes and uncertain case.

-The rest of this paper is organized as follows.
+The rest of this article is organized as follows.
 Section II briefly introduces the preliminaries of shadowed sets and threeway decisions.
 Section III introduces the shadowed neighborhood model, which includes neighborhood membership formulation, shadowed neighborhood construction and optimization.
-Section IV presents a three-way classification method with shadowed neighborhoods.
+Section IV presents a 3WC-SNB.
 In Section V, experimental results validate the effectiveness of the proposed method for uncertain data classification.
-The work conclusion is given in Section VI.
+Finally, Section VI concludes the article.